edgexfoundry/edgex-docs/docs_src/design/adr/system-management/0006-Metrics-ControlPlaneEvents.md

 ### Requirements

 - Services will push specified metrics collected for that service to a specified (by configuration) message endpoint (MQTT topic, 0MQ topic or other EdgeX supported messaging implementation)
     - Use and configuration to target a secure endpoint (MQTTS) must be provided.
 As exemplified by application services, there must be the option to use "insecure secrets" or Vault-backed security services when a secure endpoint is desired.
 - Services will push all CPE detected for that service to a specified (by configuration) message endpoint.
     - The endpoint for metric and CPE may be the same or different at the user's discretion.
     - Use and configuration to target a secure endpoint (MQTTS) must be provided.
 As exemplified by application services, there must be the option to use "insecure secrets" or Vault-backed security services when a secure endpoint is desired.
 - All services must document what metrics and CPE they offer.
 - Services must provide REST endpoints that respond with what metrics and CPE the service offers (and whether that metric or CPE is currently `on` or `off`).
     - Proposed endpoint format:  /api/v2/metrics and /api/v2/cpe
+    - These endpoints are not to provide the metrics or CPE data, but to know what metrics / CPE the service provides and what their current state is (`on` or `off`, level, etc).
-- Services will have configuration which allows EdgeX system managers to select which metrics and CPE are turned `on` or `off`.
+- Services will have configuration which allows EdgeX system managers to select which metrics and CPE are turned `on` or `off` and to which level (not unlike how logging is set to volume and sensitivity levels).
     - When a metric or CPE is turned `off` the service does not collect the metric or monitor for the CPE.
 When a metric is turned `on` the service collects and sends the metric to the designated endpoint.
 When a CPE is turned `on` the service monitors for the event and sends any detected CPE to the designated endpoint.
     - All metrics collection and CPE monitoring and sending is `off` by default.
+    - Proposed metric/CPE levels include:
+        - `NONE`:  metric or CPE is `off` and not collected or monitored - and the **default** setting for metrics and CPE.
+        - `REDUCED`: metric or CPE is `on` (collected and monitored) and needed even when minimal metric/CPE telemetry is requested (in order to save and reduce telemetry collection and monitoring under certain production settings)
+        - `STANDARD`: metric or CPE is `on` (collected and monitored) and needed in most/general circumstances when telemetry is requested.
+        - `ENHANCED`: metric or CPE is `on` (collected and monitored) and needed in circumstances where the most detailed telemetry is required to locate an issue; and requiring the most resources of the system to collect and monitor.
+Advised to be used in only development and/or critical circumstances.
-  - Metrics collection must be harvested on some appointed schedule.
+    - Metrics collection must be pushed on some appointed schedule.
 This could be designated by configuration in the schedule service or done in a way similar to auto events in device services.  *Do we want to dictate this or allow services to implement as they see fit?*
     - CPE is triggered by some happening in the service that the service monitors for and triggers the publishing of a new CPE message when the event occurs.

 ### Requested Metrics